visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 Lineout
 ~~~~~~~

-VisIt allows you to extract data along a line, called a :ref:`lineout <Lineout>`, and plot the data using a Curve plot.
+VisIt allows you to extract data along a line, called a :ref:`lineout <Lineout>`, and plot the data using a :ref:`Curve <Curve plot> plot.

 ::